 The budgetary comparison schedule contains the original budget information.
-The original budget is the first complete appropriated budget.
-The Authority did not have any amended budget in 2022.
+The original budget is the first appropriated budget adopted.
+The Authority did not have any amended budget in 2023.

 The Authority may over expend appropriations in specific line items of the budget.
 In these cases, goods and services that have been appropriately authorized are considered to be eligible for payment if revenue is available to pay for the goods and service.